Confederate States of Lanao: Moro rebellion

 The Maranaos fought the American colonizers.
 Notable battles include Bayang, Sultan Gumander, Ganassi and Tugaya.
 The Maranao fighters only used spear, bows and arrows while the Americans used rifles and cannons.
 Under Captain John J. Pershing, majority of the regions surrounding Lake Lanao fell under American control, with his last campaigns in Masiu and Taraca.
 By November 1903, he was succeeded by General Leonard Wood who sent punitive expeditions in Lanao to renounce the Maranaos' "uncivilized" practices such as slavery and theft.
 His expeditions resulted to the weakening of Moro resistance in Lanao leading to the Maranaos' crushing defeat.
 Eventually, in 1906, Lanao was pacified as noted by U.S. officials.

 1934 Dansalan Declaration

-The Maranaos' opposition against American annexation continued in March 18, 1935, with the "Dansalan Declaration of 1934," prepared by Didato Amai Manabilang and one hundred twenty Datus of Lanao, including thirty sultans.
+The Maranaos' opposition against American annexation continued on March 18, 1935, with the "Dansalan Declaration of 1934," prepared by Didato Amai Manabilang and one hundred twenty Datus of Lanao, including thirty sultans.
 They sent a letter to U.S. President Franklin D. Roosevelt and Congress, requesting that Mindanao and its Muslim inhabitants remain under American rule for future separate independence, but their request was rejected.